K-means Algorithm over Compressed Binary Data: K-means Performance Evaluation

 \section{K-means Performance Evaluation}

-In this section, in order to assess the performance of the K-means algorithm in the compressed domain, we evaluate each step of the algorithm individually.
-We provide an approximated expression of the error probability of the cluster assignment step in the compressed domain, assuming that the compressed cluster centroids $\boldsymbol{\psi}_k$ are perfectly known.
+In order to assess the performance of the K-means algorithm in the compressed domain, we evaluate each step of the algorithm individually.
+We provide an approximated expression of the error probability of the cluster assignment step in the compressed domain, assuming that the compressed centroids $\boldsymbol{\psi}_k$ are perfectly known.
 In the same way, we provide an approximated expression of the error probability of the centroid estimation step in the compressed domain, assuming that the cluster assignment variables $e_{j,k}$ are perfectly known.
 Although evaluated in the most favorable cases, these error probabilities will enable us determine whether it is reasonable to apply K-means in the compressed domain in order to recover the clusters of the original domain.
+The expressions of the error probabilities we derive rely on three functions $f_M$, $\mathcal{F}_M$, and $g$ defined as